-Removed objects are objects that are being managed by Hibernate (persistent objects, in other words) that have been passed to the session’s remove() method.
-When the application marks the changes held in the session as to be committed, the entries in the database that correspond to removed objects are deleted.
+When the application marks the changes held in the Session as to be committed, the entries in the database that correspond to removed entities are deleted.

-- Newly created POJO object will be in the transient state.
-Transient object doesn’t represent any row of the database i.e. not associated with any session object.
-It’s plain simple java object.
+- The newly created POJO object will be in the transient state.
+The transient entity doesn’t represent any row of the database i.e. not associated with any session object.
+It’s a plain simple java object.

-- Persistent object represent one row of the database and always associated with some unique hibernate session.
-Changes to persistent objects are tracked by hibernate and are saved into database when commit call happen.
+- A persistent entity represents one row of the database and is always associated with some unique hibernate session.
+Changes to persistent objects are tracked by hibernate and are saved into the database when commit calls happen.

-- Detached objects are those who were once persistent in past, and now they are no longer persistent.
-To persist changes done in detached objects, you must reattach them to hibernate session.
+- Detached entities are those who were once persistent in the past, and now they are no longer persistent.
+To persist changes done in detached objects, you must re-attach them to hibernate session.

-- Removed objects are persistent objects that have been passed to the session’s remove()method and soon will be deleted as soon as changes held in the session will be committed to database.
+remove()method and soon will be deleted as soon as changes held in the session will be committed to the database.